VicoPico/Testhub/README.md

 Keys are sent on each request using the `x-api-key` header.

+## Development roadmap

+Testhub is developed incrementally, with a strong focus on correctness, explicit contracts, and long-term maintainability.

+The project currently sits at the end of the **foundation phase**, with:

+- a stable backend core
+- authenticated, org-scoped APIs
+- a functional SPA for runs and results

+A high-level, non-binding roadmap is maintained in [`docs/roadmap.md`](docs/roadmap.md), describing the intended evolution from foundation → ingestion → analytics → production readiness.

 ## UI model

 Testhub is a Single Page Application (SPA) with: